Liang Sicheng: Career

 In 1931, Liang became a member of a newly developed organization in Beijing called the Society for Research in Chinese Architecture.
 He felt a strong impulse to study Chinese traditional architecture and that it was his responsibility to interpret and convey its building methods.
 It was not an easy task.
 Since the carpenters were generally illiterate, methods of construction were usually conveyed orally from master to apprentice and were regarded as secrets within every craft.
 In spite of these difficulties, Liang started his research by "decoding" classical manuals and consulting the workmen who have the traditional skills.
 From the start of his new career as a historian, Liang was determined to search and discover what he termed the Grammar of Chinese architecture.
 He recognized that throughout China's history the timber-frame had been the fundamental form of construction.
 He also realized that it was far from enough just to sit in his office day and night engaged in the books.
 He had to get out searching for the surviving buildings in order to verify his assumptions.
 His first travel was in April 1932.
-In the following years he and his colleagues successively discovered some survived traditional buildings, including the Foguang Temple (857), the Temple of Solitary Joy (984), the Yingzhou Pagoda (1056), Zhaozhou Bridge (589-617), and many others.
+In the following years he and his colleagues successively identified traditional buildings of considerable age, including the Foguang Temple (857), the Temple of Solitary Joy (984), the Yingzhou Pagoda (1056), Zhaozhou Bridge (589-617), and many others.
 Because of their effort, these buildings managed to survive.

 Following the Mukden Incident in 1931, Imperial Japan began establishing strangleholds throughout China's north, ultimately culminating into Second Sino-Japanese War, which forced Liang Sicheng and Lin Huiyin to cut short their cultural restoration work in Beijing, and flee southward along with faculty and materials of the Architectural Department of Northeastern University.
 Liang and Lin along with their children and their university continued their studies and research work in temporary settlements in the cities of Tianjin, Kunming, and finally in Lizhuang.

-During the later stages of WWII, the Americans began heavy bombing of the Japanese homeland.
+During the later stages of World War II, the Americans began heavy bombing of the Japanese homeland.
 Liang, whose brother-in-law Lin Heng served as a fighter pilot in the Chinese air force and died in the air war against Japan, recommended that the Americans military authorities spare the ancient Japanese cities of Kyoto and Nara:

-architecture is the epitome of society and the symbol of the people.
+Architecture is the epitome of society and the symbol of the people.
 But it does not belong to one person, for it is the crystallization of the entire human race.
 Nara's Toshodaiji Temple is the world's oldest wood-structure building.
 Once destroyed, it is irrecoverable.

 After the war, Liang was invited to establish the architectural and urban planning programs at Tsinghua University.
 In 1946, he went to Yale University as a visiting fellow and served as the Chinese representative in the design of the United Nations Headquarters Building.
 In 1947, Liang received an honorary doctoral degree from Princeton University.
 He visited major architectural programs and influential architects in order to develop a model program at Tsinghua before returning to China.